-- $150 in spring for an overnight field trip.
-Students will also need approximately $4,500 plus airfare for all-program 5 week study abroad in Ecuador in winter and spring.
+- Students will need approximately $4,500 plus airfare for all-program 5 week study abroad in Ecuador in winter and spring.
 Students may choose to remain in Ecuador for 6 additional weeks to conduct research; additional costs will apply.

 - Special Expenses

 - International airfare to and from Ecuador, living expenses for six weeks in Ecuador in spring beyond the all-program study abroad trip and any additional expenses associated with independent research.

 - Research Possibilities